wmde/wikibase-release-pipeline/development/CONTRIBUTING.md

 ### Overview

 Releasing WBS has three stages: prepare, review, and publish.
 In preparation, we branch from freshly updated `main`, move to the target MediaWiki version, refresh related upstream component versions, and run a local build/test loop until the update set is stable.
-We then derive WBS version bumps and changelog drafts from commit history, refine that output into final release notes, and open a release PR for team review.
+We then choose versions and curate changelogs for every changed releasable project before opening a release PR for team review.
 After approval and merge, publishing is coordinated with the Developer Advocate so announcement timing and release timing line up, then `Create Release` is run on `main` to create/push tags and trigger DockerHub image publishing.

 ### Release Flow